johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/Vintage WOR.PNG?raw=true" width="60%" height="60%">

 ## Oil Production Plot: Averaged by ~ Depth/Pressure
 Here we are binning and averaging by the depth of the top perforation, which is a proxy for depth of the formation.
 The correlation between depth and pressure is pretty strong in this basin.
-Higher pressure normally leads to better wells.
+Higher pressure normally leads to better wells, the relationship shows through clearly in the plot.

 ```javascript
 df9 = df_header.sample(5000)